-I am Lynne Maureen Hurdle (she/her/hers), a communication expert and conflict resolution strategist, diversity, equity and inclusion facilitator, speaker, and leadership coach with over 40 years of experience in blending the connection between communication, conflict and culture into my unique style of engagement for leaders.
+I am Lynne Maureen Hurdle (she/her/hers), is a speaker, television host, communication expert and conflict resolution strategist, anti-racism facilitator, leadership coach, a mom and a Bronx girl with over 40 years of experience in blending the connection between communication, conflict and culture into her unique style of engagement for leaders.

-I created The Soul of Conflict Summit, a groundbreaking online forum designed to create deep dialogue around conflict, old wounds and healing because I know that leaders who willingly and skillfully engage in conflict will be our most successful leaders.
-I also lead the sold-out group On The Matter of Race, a six-month journey for white people who want to learn about racism and take action.
+Dr. Lynne created The Soul of Conflict Summit, a groundbreaking online forum designed to create deep dialogue around conflict, old wounds and healing because she knows that leaders who willingly and skillfully engage in conflict will be our most successful leaders.

-I have contributed articles about Breaking Culture: Conflict and Cultural Breakthroughs for Psychology Today.
-I have had the privilege to deliver my unique trainings, workshops and deep coaching to leaders from Harlem to Hong Kong and from the South Bronx to South Africa.
-I bring a wealth of knowledge, experience and my special Lynnergy to every client.
+Dr. Lynne has had the privilege to deliver her unique keynotes, trainings, workshops and deep coaching to leaders from Harlem to Hong Kong and from the South Bronx to South Africa.
+She brings a wealth of knowledge, experience and her special Lynnergy to every client.

 Three Fun Facts